TCG Card Grading 101: Is It Worth It?

 The Four Companies (2026)

 Four grading companies dominate trading cards.
 They are not interchangeable — the same card in a different brand of slab can carry a meaningfully different market value.
 One important structural note for 2026: consolidation has reshaped the field.
-Collectors Holdings, PSA's parent, also owns SGC and has moved to bring Beckett (BGS) under the same umbrella, which leaves CGC as the only fully independent major.
+Collectors, PSA's parent, also owns SGC and has brought Beckett (BGS) under the same umbrella, which leaves CGC as the only fully independent major.
+Industry estimates put the combined Collectors family near 80% of all cards graded — a concentration that has drawn an active antitrust lawsuit and calls for a federal investigation.
 It doesn't change how your existing slabs are valued today, but it's worth knowing who actually competes with whom.
+(For the deep dive, see our dedicated PSA vs BGS vs CGC comparison.)

 PSA